 Your loved one may not want to leave their current nursing home.
 They’ll miss the friends they’ve made.
 You can explain that it’s in their best interest.

-You may want to look into hiring a nursing home abuse lawyer.
+You may want to look into hiring a Columbia nursing home abuse attorney.

 Protect Your Loved Ones

 You and your loved ones have been through an ordeal.
 No elder should have to fall victim to abuse from those that should care for them.